tembo-io/website/docs/tembo-cloud/try-extensions-locally.md

 ## Install extensions with Trunk

-- Browse [Trunk](https://pgt.dev) to find interesting extensions
+- Browse [Trunk](https://pgt.dev) to find interesting extensions.
-- Get a shell connection into your Postgres container
+- Get a shell connection into your Postgres container:
 ```
 docker exec -it local-tembo /bin/bash
 ```

-- Trunk install an extension
+- `trunk install` an extension:
 ```
 trunk install pgmq
 ```